SixArm/mast-cell-help/topics/congenital-adrenal-hyperplasia/index.md

 * **Diagnosis**: Newborns are often screened for CAH as part of routine newborn screening.
 Diagnosis involves measuring hormone levels in blood and urine and genetic testing to identify the specific enzyme deficiency.

-* **Treatment:** Treatment aims to replace the deficient hormones and manage symptoms.
+* **Treatment**: Treatment aims to replace the deficient hormones and manage symptoms.
 It may include corticosteroid medications to replace cortisol, or ineralocorticoid medications to replace aldosterone.

-* **Management:** Lifelong treatment is typically required.
+* **Management**: Lifelong treatment is typically required.
 Psychosocial support may be helpful.

 * **Genetic Counseling**: Genetic counseling may be recommended for families with a history of CAH to assess the risk of passing the condition to future generations.